-The uniform consists of a purple sweatshirt or sweatshirt cardigan with the school logo, light grey polo shirt with the school logo, grey trousers, grey shorts, grey skirts or a grey pinafore.
+The uniform consists of a purple sweatshirt or sweatshirt cardigan with the school logo, light grey polo shirt with the school logo, grey trousers, grey shorts, grey skirts or a grey pinafore (no culottes or skorts).
 Please note skirts should be regular school skirts and not fashion skirts.
-In the summer purple and white gingham checked dresses may be worn.
+In the summer months purple and white gingham checked dresses may be worn (not striped and no play-suits).